 .onerror event handlers, respectively.
 If the Promise is rejected the FileReader will abort and, in this case, return a custom DOMException but you can

 reject with whatever you like.
 One good alternative is the FileReader's

 .error property, which will also be a DOMException.

 Wrapping the result of a FileReader in a Promise allows us to

 readUploadedFileAsText function and expect a string.
 Here's an example

 <input type="file /> element (Full example on CodePen)

 The CodePen link above shows the above code doing manual DOM manipulation.
-For an example in a React application using React's event system, look here.
+Here's an example of using the same readUploadedFileAsText function with async/await in a React application.

 For an example in a TypeScript and React application, look here.
 Though this particular code example is part of an application using Redux so there's a fair bit of indirection.